 9. Karnak Temple Complex

 Although the Karnak Temple Complex is somewhat ruined, it is still one of the most famous Egyptian temples to visit in Egypt.
-This beautiful temple is known as the largest ancient and religious sites in the whole world, which also celebrates the achievements of the ancient Egyptian temples architecture over the years.
+This beautiful temple is known as the largest ancient and religious site in the whole world, which also celebrates the achievements of the ancient Egyptian temples architecture over the years.

-This temple consists of 3 main Egyptian temples, which has small enclosed temples, and other outer temples which are located 2.5 km which is north of Luxor.
+This temple consists of 3 main Egyptian temples, which have small enclosed temples, and other outer temples are located 2.5 km which is north of Luxor.
 You would be surprised to know that most of the work in this massive temple was executed by the pharaohs of the New Kingdom.
 One of the most famous structures found inside the temple is the Hypostyle Hall which is 50,000 sq ft in size and has about 134 massive columns which are arranged in 16 rows.
 You can also see a spectacular light and sound show during the evening and witness the magic and admire the architecture of this beautiful temple.

 Location: El-Karnak, Luxor, Luxor Governorate, Egypt

 The Colossi of Memnon was built around 1350 BC.
 The Colossi of Memnon has 2 massive statues made out of stone, these statues depict Pharaoh Amenhotep III in a seated position.
 The main function of these two statues was to stand guard at the entry point of the Pharaoh Amenhotep mortuary temple, where he was worshipped by his followers before and after his demise.
 If you are travelling to Egypt in December, this place is a must on your itinerary.